Is a New Orleans Notary Public Required?

 Are there rules and laws that New Orleans Process Servers follow?

-What is a Private Process Server Agency?
+What is a New Orleans Private Process Server Agency?

-A process server does not need to be licensed in every state.
+A Process Server does not need to be licensed in every state.
 In fact, many jurisdictions only require a person who is a disinterested party and above the age of 18.

-What is a Subpoena in New Orleans?
+What is a New Orleans Subpoena?

 What is a New Orleans Subpoena Duces Tecum?

-What is substituted service of process in New Orleans?
+What is Substituted Service of Process in New Orleans?